//this is the mailchimp popup form //ShareThis code for sharing images

 An employment quota is a system in which a percentage of minority groups get hired into the company.
 It aims to increase their representation and remove discriminatory hiring practices.
 Unfortunately, this practice isn't always the best.

-The main reason is that it's mostly a surface-level approach in improving the representation in your applicant pool.
-Instead, focus on encouraging minority groups to apply for a job opening and increasing your talent options.
+The main reason is that it's mostly a surface-level approach to improving the representation in your applicant pool.
+Instead, focus on encouraging minority groups to apply for job openings and increasing your talent options.

 Hiring practices for diversity are legal as long as companies properly conduct their recruitment strategies.
 That means reducing any form of unconscious bias from your hiring approaches as much as possible.